pireddag/csvTable/README.md

 **I have done only a single test with a file having a structure different from what the plugin expects and TeXmacs did not crash, but I did not do enough testing to ensure that it will never crash when using the plugin, either on files formatted according to what the plugin expects or on other files.**

-If using the shortcut triggers the warning widget (as one used it outside the environments where the shortcut is programmed to execute the `insert-csv-table` form), please close the widget before returning to editing your TeXmacs document, as the widget won't be closed automatically.
+If issuing the command for table insertion triggers the warning widget (as one used it outside the environments where the shortcut is programmed to execute the `insert-csv-table` form), please close the widget before returning to editing your TeXmacs document, as the widget won't be closed automatically.

 ## Test file